Music

 Scottish Bagpipes

-Assembly Performance- Students discover the connections between sound, science, and music while exploring Scottish heritage through the history of regalia and bagpipes.
-The artist shares with students the structure and science of the bagpipe and demonstrates a variety of bagpipes, both small and large. - Paul Watson, a former Pipe Major in The Texas Highland Pipes and Drums of Lubbock, brings to life his rich Scottish heritage through the unique sounds of the amazing bagpipes. - Grades: 4-6
+Students discover connections among sound, science, and music as they explore Scottish heritage through the history of regalia and bagpipes.
+The artist shares with students the structure and science of the bagpipe and demonstrates a variety of bagpipes, both small and large.

 Audience Limit: 250